 - Fold in the cocoa powder, flour, and salt until combined and no dry spots remain.
 The batter will be very thick.

 - Smooth half of the batter into a layer in the lined baking tray.
 Arrange 6 halves of the creme eggs on top of this layer, evenly spaced.
 Add the remaining batter and top with the rest of the creme eggs.
 Try to offset their positioning from the eggs in the bottom layer so that they're not directly on top of each other.

-- Bake at 350F for about 30 minutes or when a toothpick comes out a little wet with crumbs.
+- Bake for about 30 minutes or when a toothpick comes out a little wet with crumbs.
 Underbaking this is better than overbaking.